umr4nlp/umr-guidelines/guidelines.md

 	:mod (a/ ŋara))
 ```

 For arguments expressed only through verbal cross-referencing, or arguments that are implicit, both `:ref-person` and `:ref-number` can be used to represent their pronominal features.
 In such cases where there is no overt nominal expression to attach those values to, UMR "hallucinates" a concept (typically a named-entity category, e.g. `person`, `thing`) to attach the attribute labels to in order to facilitate cross-lingual compatibility, as in [\[3-3-5 (2)\]](#3-3-5 (2)).
-In the context preceding this one-word sentence, the speaker talks about how upon first contact between the Sanapaná and Latinoparaguayans, the Paraguayans gifted the Sanapaná food and clothes.
-Here, the Sanapaná speaker describes the reaction of his ancestors to these gifts.
-From the prefixal indexation on the verb (2nd/3rd person masculine + distributive) and the preceding context (talking about the Sanapaná ancestors), we know that the `:actor` argument of the *eat*-verb is third person plural.
+In the context preceding this one-word sentence, the speaker talks about how upon first contact between the Sanapaná and Latinoparaguayans, the Paraguayans gifted the Sanapaná food and clothes.
+Here, the Sanapaná speaker describes the reaction of his ancestors to these gifts.
+From the prefixal indexation on the verb (2nd/3rd person masculine + distributive) and the preceding context (talking about the Sanapaná ancestors), we know that the `:actor` argument of the *eat*-verb is third person plural.
 Therefore, we annotate this argument with a `(p/ person)` concept, which in turn takes `:ref-person` and `:ref-number` attributes with the values `3rd` and `Plural`.
 The `:undergoer` of this predicate is not explicitly expressed at all, but from previous context we know it is the food that they were offered by the Paraguayans.
 We therefore annotate it with a `(t/ thing)` concept which takes a `:ref-number Singular` attribute.
 No `:ref-person` attribute is needed here, since the `thing` concept implies third person rather than a speech act participant.

 <span id="3-3-5 (2)" label="3-3-5 (2)">3-3-5 (2)</span>
 ```